philipiak3/MachineLearning_PneumoniaDetection/README.md

 This is a project on the Data Science MSc programme for the course "Advanced Machine Learning".
-This was an Image Classification Kaggle competition on which me and my colleague managed to finish in the second place.
+This was an Image Classification Kaggle competition using Keras / Tensorflow, on which me and my colleague managed to finish in the second place.

 The goal for the competition was to detect pneumonia from X-Rays.
 The "Advanced Machine Learning-Pneumonia Detection" pdf file will guide you through the thought process - and execution.